 From this structure, there are three trails going in different directions.
 We chose to go along the middle one.
 The trail gradually ascended to a higher point on the hill.

 This structure was carved out of a rock.
 It is still functional and contains stored rain water.
 I am not exactly sure about the purpose of this tank like structure.

 The path led us to the Ramanujan Mandap.
-This cave is also not listed on the map.
-A banner near the cave refers to it as a Shiva Temple created on the Mammalan style during 640-674 CE.
+This cave is not listed on the map.
+A banner near the cave refers to it as a Shiva Temple created in the Mammalan style during 640-674 CE.

 A few paces to the south of the Roya gopuram lies the Mahisamardini Cave.
 This area of Mahabalipuram was locally known as Yamapuri.
-This cave was also commissioned during the reign of Narashimha Varman I. The cave temple is built a higher from the ground and a series of steps took us to the cave platform.
+This cave was also commissioned during the reign of Narasimha Varman I. The cave temple is built higher from the ground and a series of steps took us to the cave platform.
 The caves are all fronted with fine columns resting on seated lions, typical of the Pallava style.
 On the top of the same boulder is the Pallava structural temple Olakkannesvara, on top of which formed the lighthouse before the present one was built.

-We were out of breadth.
+By this time, we were out of breath.
 The heat had taken its toll.
 We walked back to the park near the Krishna butterball.
 It was surrounded by dozens of people wanting to take selfies.

-The queue for selfies just kept getting bigger, so we decided to come back another day.
+The queue for selfies just kept getting bigger, so we decided to leave for an early lunch.